dtcenter/METplus-Training/docs/modules/METviewer/docker.rst

   docker exec -it metviewer_1 /bin/bash

-Once inside the container, run the following commands to create a new database named **mv_met_out** and apply the METviwer schema to it.
-These two steps are required prior to loaded data into a new database.
+Once inside the container, run the following commands to create a new database named **mv_met_out** and apply the METviewer schema to it.
+These two steps are required prior to loading data into any new database.

 .. code-block::